-Prerequisites: (2) Completion of at least 24.0 credit hours of the program's major requirements at MCC and instructor approval must be completed prior to taking this course.
-Lec: 0 Lab: 16.4 Cr: 4.5
+Prerequisites: (2) Completion or concurrent enrollment of at least 24.0 credit hours of the required Accounting AAS major course requirements and Instructor approval required.

+Lec: Variable Lab: 30.0 Cr: Variable

-The internship in the Accounting program is an advanced course and is expected to be taken in the second year of study.
-Students apply the principles, procedures, and rules learned in financial accounting, cost and managerial accounting, income tax accounting, or payroll accounting in an actual work environment.
-The work setting is in a public accounting office or the accounting department of a business or nonprofit organization.
-Students record the tasks performed in a notebook that the work supervisor and faculty sponsor review periodically to assure that appropriate competencies are developed or reinforced.
-Based on state guidelines, students must complete 40 hours of work for each credit hour in this course.
+Students apply the principles, procedures and rules learned in financial accounting, cost/managerial accounting, income tax accounting, or payroll accounting in an actual work environment.
+The work setting for an internship in accounting is a public accounting office or the accounting department of a business or non-profit organization.
+Students keep record of the tasks performed to be reviewed periodically with the work supervisor and faculty sponsor to assure that appropriate competencies are developed and/or reinforced.
+Internship in Accounting is an advanced course that is expected to be taken in the second year of study.
+It requires that the student has completed at least 24.0 credit hours of the program's major requirements.